-Note: The Trust will also issue Residual Certificates and a Mortgage Insurance Certificate (the "Class MI Certificate") that is entitled to Mortgage Insurance Proceeds received from Mortgage Loans, which Certificate will be retained by Freddie Mac.
+Note: The Trust will also issue Residual Certificates and a Mortgage Insurance Certificate (the "Class MI Certificate") that is entitled to Mortgage Insurance Proceeds received from Mortgage Loans, which Certificate, as of the Closing Date, will be retained by Freddie Mac.
 However, such Mortgage Insurance Proceeds will not be assets of any REMIC described herein, and the Class MI Certificate will not represent interests in any REMIC.
 The Class MI Certificate is not offered hereby.